 Back in the very early days of the resort, you could only navigate Fort Wilderness’ 700 acres by walking, or guests staying at the campground could rent a golf cart.
 But just a couple of years later, people could also take a steam powered train, the Fort Wilderness Railroad, on a 3-1/2 mile ride through the fields and wilderness, and over trestles, to get them from the main entrance to Pioneer Hall, the now-defunct River Country (they simply abandoned that one.
 Click here to see what River Country looked like in its later years), and all of the camping loops in between.

 “…The system featured four stream trains that circulated through the campground on a 3½-mile track.
 The trains’ cars were themed after “plantation locomotives,” a specific style of open-air cars that shuttled consumables, like sugar cane and pineapples, around Hawaiian islands.

 “Each of the four trains – decorated in forest green, red, and gold colors – measured just under 115 feet and could seat 90 guests.”

 The Fort Wilderness Railroad only ran regularly from 1973 to 1977, and on special occasions from 1977 to 1980.
 Its full history, including its start up, the multiple reasons why the project was abandoned, and how/why it was almost revived, and then not, is pretty fascinating.
 Take a look…

-Here are our most popular posts for April 2019.
-Some of them were actually written before April (heads up that rules and offers change and we can’t guarantee that those older ones are still accurate), so take a look to make sure you didn’t miss any of the good stuff:
+Can it really be the end of the month already?
+Wow!
+Here are our most popular posts for June 2019.
+Some of them were actually written before June (heads up that rules and offers change and we can’t guarantee that those older posts are still accurate), so take a look to make sure you didn’t miss any of the good stuff: